Hare–Hawes–Cutting Act: History

 In November 1931, Senate President Manuel L. Quezon made a report to the Philippine Legislature.
 The report included Quezon's three proposals to Washington regarding Philippine Independence: Firstly, he proposed absolute and complete independence of the Philippines from the United States.

 Alternatively, he proposed the establishment of an autonomous government for ten years with safeguards to U.S. sovereign rights in the country.
-Finally, in the event the U.S. Congress disliked either of those options, Quezon proposed that Filipinos would accept any laws granting complete independence, even with the most "burdensome conditions".
+Finally, in the event the U.S. Congress disliked either of those options.
+Quezon proposed that Filipinos would accept any laws granting complete independence, even with the most "burdensome conditions".
 Unfortunately for Quezon, all of these proposals were rejected by the administration of U.S. President Herbert Hoover.

 By 1932, two main groups supported a law outlining the specifics of Philippine independence: Great Depression-era American farmers competing against tariff-free Filipino sugar and coconut oil; and Filipinos seeking Philippine independence.
 The Hare–Hawes–Cutting Act was authored by South Carolina Representative Butler Hare, Missouri Senator Harry Bartow Hawes and New Mexico Senator Bronson M. Cutting.

 After the bill was amended by the U.S. Senate Committee on Territories and Insular Affairs (1929–1946) in April 1932, it was taken to the Senate floor.
 Two amendments were introduced by American senators.
 Senator William H. King provided independence for the Philippines in three years while Senator Arthur Vandenberg provided twenty years for independence.
 Senator Royal Copeland then argued that an alienation of American territory required not by Congressional action but by constitutional amendment.
-Due to disagreements within the U.S. Senate, the Philippine bill was postposed until the Seventy-second Congress session in December 1932.
+Due to disagreements within the U.S. Senate, the Philippine bill was postponed until the Seventy-second Congress session in December 1932.